Polearm Master 5e

 Additionally, if you are using a pike, you cannot benefit from the bonus action part of this feat.
 I can’t find a good reason for why it was omitted, aside from Jeremy Crawford (head of D&D Design) saying they’re “too unwieldy.”

 If you have a weapon equipped that isn’t one of the weapons listed above, you won’t be able to use the features granted by the feat.

-In our 5e Feats Tier List, Polearm Master was given an S Tier rating, making it among the most potent feats in D&D 5e.
+We gave Polearm Master an S Tier rating In our 5e Feats Tier List, making it among the most potent feats in D&D 5e.

 Polearm Master is one of those feats that entirely created a build archetype.
 The bonus action it grants allows you to add your attack bonus to the hit, stretching your damage per round.
 Taking an opportunity attack when creatures enter your reach is pure action economy and can be especially powerful when combined with the 10ft reach of a halberd or glaive.